wistia/wistia-open-docs/_posts/plugin-api.md

 and plugin options as arguments.

-The `video` argument is a handle to the [Player API](player-api), which means you can now do anything that the normal javascript API can do.
+The `video` argument is a handle to the [Player API](player-api), which means you can now do anything that the normal JavasSript API can do.

 ## Using plugins with an iframe embed

-Wistia iframe embeds take the exact same JSON parameters as an API embed, but they must be properly URL-encoded using a bracket syntax.
+Wistia iframe embeds take the exact same JSON parameters as a Standard embed, but they must be properly URL-encoded using a bracket syntax.

-For example, here's the plugin parameters for the API embed above, but translated to be appended on an iframe src attribute.
+For example, here's the plugin parameters for the Standard embed above, but translated to be appended on an iframe src attribute.

 <code class="full_width">plugin%5Bmy-plugin-name%5D%5BcustomOption%5D=true&plugin%5Bmy-plugin-name%5D%5Bsrc%5D=http%3A%2F%2Fmyscriptdomain.com%2Fmy-plugin-name.js</code>